4GeeksAcademy/python-beginner-programming-exercises/README.md

 These exercises are the ideal first step for anyone trying to learn Python, we start from the most simple challenge like printing a message on the terminal and slowly increase step by step.

-These particular series are for beginners in learning Python.
+These particular series are for beginners in Python.
 You will learn:

 1. The `print` function,